SophiaLi06/personal_site/Personal.md

 ## Education
-I'm currently majoring Computer Science in the College of Engineering at Cornell University.
+I'm currently a senior majoring Computer Science in the College of Engineering at Cornell University.

 I went to Tsinghua University High School for middle school and high school (yes Tsinghua University High School in fact consists of both a middle school and a high school).